Theatre and Dance

 Dance is an interdisciplinary art form that involves elements of theatre, music, design and the visual arts in a variety of cultural contexts.
 Instruction is available to students who wish to study dance as one of the liberal arts, as well as to those who aspire to professional careers in dance performance or related fields.
 The Dance Program challenges students to develop concentration skills, observational and analytical abilities and capacities for working with broad aesthetic concepts and fine details while developing their creative instincts.
 Solid foundations in modern, ballet, composition and repertory are designed to build strong technique and a sense of artistic expression, while exposure to non-Western dance forms encourages students to better understand other cultures through their performance traditions.

-Theatre at Pomona College serves students from five undergraduate colleges.
-It includes the study of performance, design and technology, dance, directing, theatre history, dramaturgy and dramatic literature.
+Pomona College serves as theatre program for the five undergraduate Claremont Colleges.
+Curriculum includes the study of theatre history and dramatic literature, dramaturgy, performance, and design and technology.
 Theatre students become proficient in devising creative solutions to complex problems.
 They also develop sensitivity to the interpersonal relationships inherent in the collaborative process.
 Thus, they are prepared for a wide variety of careers in organizations and enterprises that value these qualities.

 While encouraging broad development, the department also prepares its students for further study on either the graduate or professional level.
 Many department graduates have become successful members of the professional performance community as actors, dancers, designers and technicians, producers, directors, writers, dramaturgs, teachers and administrators.

 The department presents at least four major productions and a dance concert each year in the modern Seaver Theatre Complex.
 Student performers and production personnel are drawn from majors and non-majors alike from all the Claremont Colleges.
 The Department also co-sponsors a dynamic season of student generated productions.